HaRVI-Lab/haptic-harness/README.md

 - Hard 3D printable material (ex.
 PLA): will be print for peripheral items
 ### Tile Assembly
 -   After files are generated, they will be exported as:
-    -   .dxf files to be cut on a laser cutter
+    -   .dxf files to be cut on a laser cutter (.dxf files can be converetd online or in software like Adobe Illustrator)
     -   .stl files to be 3D-printed
 -   A tile is constructed by supergluing the cut parts as shown below:
 <p align="center">